-Ged Kearney was elected as the Federal Member for Batman (now called Cooper) March 17 2018.
-Ged is the first woman to hold the seat.
+Ged Kearney is the Federal Member for Cooper.
+Ged has served in the parliament since March 2018, when she was elected in a by-election.
+She is the first woman to hold the seat.

-Ged’s working life – from nurse to President of the ACTU to parliamentarian – has been about taking action, ensuring integrity and fighting for real change.
+Ged’s working life – from nurse to President of the ACTU to parliamentarian – has been about fighting for the rights of others.

 Ged was born and raised in Melbourne and lived in Cooper for over 25 years.
-Ged has four children, two stepchildren and one much loved granddaughter.
+Ged has four children, two stepdaughters and two much loved grandchildren.